Inflation Moderates in September, Though Used Car Prices Jump Again

-The inflation rate should end the year at 1.1%, far below last year’s 2.3%.
-Core inflation, which excludes the costs of food and energy, will continue to run higher than the headline rate, at about 1.9% over the course of this year.
+The overall inflation rate will stay moderate, ending the year at 1.2%, far below last year’s 2.3%.
+Core inflation, which excludes the costs of food and energy, will continue to run higher than the headline rate, at about 2% over the course of this year.

 A note about data reliability: An issue that government data collectors face is that at the moment, they cannot go into stores that are shut down and collect price data.
 Therefore, the reliability of some of the numbers may be suspect, though the Bureau of Labor Statistics managed to obtain three-fourths of their normal price quotes online and through other means.
 The BLS also has statistical procedures in place to keep missing data from biasing the overall numbers.

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.

 - 2GDP: -4.9% growth in 2020, 3.8% in 2021Kiplinger’s latest forecast for the GDP growth rate